 To take advantage of such car deals, you’ll need to do some research into the vehicle you’re looking to buy.
 Whether that’s an Audi A6, a BMW 5 Series, or a Mercedes-Benz E-Class, it’s a good plan to look at a selection of cars to find the best deals going.

-End of quarter target discounts
+End-of-quarter target discounts

 Shop during quiet periods